ruuda/musium/docs/tagging.md

 still able to find those tracks individually in search by searching for any of the artists.

-Before Musium version **TODO**, albums in Musium belonged to exactly one artist, so option 1 and 2 were the only ways of tagging a collaboration album.
+Before Musium version 0.11.0, albums in Musium belonged to exactly one artist, so option 1 and 2 were the only ways of tagging a collaboration album.
-Since Musium **TODO**, Musium supports multiple artists per album, and option 3 is possible.
+Since Musium 0.11.0, Musium supports multiple artists per album, and option 3 is possible.
 However, this requires an additional tag that Picard does not write by default.
 Musium needs: